bmt26/coronavirus-dashboard/README.md

 15. Make a new user
   * Create user: `create user {username} superuser password {'password'};`
   * Exit SQL: `\q`
-16. Save newly created username in a `sql.env` file with the following format
+16. Save the newly created username in a `sql.env` file with the following format
   * `SQL_USER={your_username}`
   * `SQL_PASSWORD={your_password}`

 ## Run Application
-1. Call main program (`python app.py`)
+1. Call the main program (`python app.py`)
-2. Open another terminal, enter project directory and start application (`npm run start`)
+2. Open another terminal, enter the project directory, and start the application (`npm run start`)
-3. Preview webpage in browser
+3. Preview the webpage in the browser
 4. View the Coronavirus statistics on the dashboard
-5. Log in with Google using the "Login" button and personalize your Coronavirus statistics dashboard
+5. Login with Google using the "Login" button and personalize your Coronavirus statistics dashboard

 ## Deploy to Heroku
 1. Install Heroku CLI: `npm install -g heroku`
 2. [Create an account](https://signup.heroku.com/login) on Heroku
-3. Create file `requirements.txt` with all non-standard dependencies, separated by a new line
+3. Create the file `requirements.txt` with all non-standard dependencies, separated by a new line
-4. Allow Heroku to run application by creating file `Procfile` and add line `web: python app.py`
+4. Allow Heroku to run the application by creating the file `Procfile` and adding the line `web: python app.py`
 5. Add and commit all modified files to Git
-6. Log into Heroku using command `heroku login -i` in terminal
+6. Log into Heroku using the command `heroku login -i` in terminal
-7. Create Heroku application using `heroku create --buildpack heroku/python`
+7. Create a Heroku application using `heroku create --buildpack heroku/python`
-8. Add NodeJS Buildpack with command `heroku buildpacks:add --index 1 heroku/nodejs`
+8. Add NodeJS Buildpack with the command `heroku buildpacks:add --index 1 heroku/nodejs`
 9. Create a new remote database in your Heroku application with `heroku addons:create heroku-postgresql:hobby-dev`
 10. Get the configuration variables set by Heroku using `heroku config`
 11. Create a .env file and set the variable by running `touch .env && echo "DATABASE_URL='copy-paste-database-url'" > .env`